Capturing Creativity

 Pollinator Obsession

-On July 13, 2025, I started a new tradition — a hike to the top of Baldpate Mountain the morning after my birthday.
-My inaugural climb was unforgettable.
-I spent several minutes with this Hummingbird Clearwing, zipping through the Wild Bergamot blooms with grace and intention.
+July 13, 2025, I started a new tradition — a hike to the top of Baldpate Mountain the morning after my birthday.
+On my inaugural climb, I encountered this Hummingbird Clearwing, zipping through the Wild Bergamot blooms with grace and intention.
 These excellent pollinators are welcome visitors to the meadow restoration atop Baldpate.

 Old Mill Moon

 Doesn’t this photo spark the creative ethos?
-As this Harvest Moon commandeered the open fields along Old Mill Road in Pennington, I was enchanted by the warmth of the autumn colors and artistry of the curling vines.
+As this Harvest Moon appeared above the fields along Old Mill Road in Pennington, I felt the warmth of the colors and the artistry of the hedge.
 How can you not dream of hidden spirits and distant worlds?
+Enchantment.

 Forest Enchantment

 I spent the first 18 Julies of my life in the Grafton mountains of Upstate New York.
-My grandparents’ log cabin sat alongside Forest Lake, a one-mile stretch of perfection, surrounded by wild woods.
-I would play with troll dolls, hiding them in root-latticed holes and building fairy houses out of twigs and leaves.
-It’s where my love of nature began, and storytelling followed.
-When I return for a few days each summer, I always get lost in the woods.
+My grandparents’ cabin ("camp") sat alongside Forest Lake, a one-mile stretch of perfection, surrounded by wild woods.
+I hid my troll dolls in root-latticed holes and built fairy houses out of twigs and leaves.
+My love of nature began there, and storytelling followed.
+I return each summer to get lost in the woods.

 Milkweed Pod